knosvoxel/OpenGL-Project-Template/README.md

-# OpenGL-Project-Template for use with CMake in VS Code
+# OpenGL-Project-Template for use with CMake
 - Works on both Linux and Windows.
 - Recommended software: Linux: Visual Studio Code / Windows: Visual Studio Community